The Bankrate promise

 Loan-to-value (LTV) ratio

-The loan-to-value ratio, or LTV ratio, is used by mortgage lenders to compare the loan amount against the property value.
-Typically, an LTV ratio of 80 percent or less — which corresponds to a 20 percent down payment — is ideal.
-With a conventional loan, an LTV ratio greater than 80 percent means you’ll need to purchase private mortgage insurance, an extra expense.
-Some government-backed mortgages, such as FHA or VA loans, permit higher LTV ratios, and may or may not come with the mortgage insurance requirement.
+The loan-to-value ratio, or LTV ratio, compares the mortgage amount against the property’s value.
+An LTV ratio of 80 percent or less — which corresponds to a 20 percent down payment —has been the traditional benchmark for conventional loans; an LTV ratio above 80 percent means you’ll need to purchase mortgage insurance, an extra expense.
+Some government mortgages, such as FHA or VA loans, permit higher LTV ratios, and may or may not come with the mortgage insurance requirement.

 PITI is an acronym for the four parts of a mortgage payment: principal, interest, taxes and insurance.
 The portion of your payment that covers principal, or the amount borrowed, and interest goes to the lender as repayment for the loan.
 Another portion covers property taxes and homeowners insurance premiums, and may go into an escrow account.

-Borrowers can purchase discount or mortgage points to lower the interest rate on their loan.
-Typically, one point costs 1 percent of the loan amount and lowers the rate by 0.25 percent, but there are lenders who lower the rate by more or less.
+Borrowers can purchase discount points, aka mortgage points, to lower the interest rate on their loan.
+Typically, one point costs 1 percent of the loan amount and lowers the rate by 0.25 percent (though it can vary by lender).
 The cost of points is included in the loan estimate, and the borrower pays for them at closing.
 In general, borrowers buy points to cut interest over the life of the loan, so buying them might only be worthwhile if the borrower stays in the home long enough to offset the upfront cost.

-Private mortgage insurance, or PMI, is a type of coverage a borrower is required to purchase when making a down payment of less than 20 percent for a conventional loan.
+Private mortgage insurance (PMI), is a type of coverage a borrower is required to purchase when making a down payment of less than 20 percent for a conventional loan.
 PMI protects the lender — not the borrower — from loss if the borrower stops making payments on the loan.
-When refinancing, PMI may be required if the borrower’s home equity is less than 20 percent of the property’s value.
+When refinancing, PMI is required if the borrower’s home equity is less than 20 percent of the property’s value.

 Borrowers who already have a mortgage can refinance to a new loan with a different rate, term or both, using the new one to pay off the existing one.
 Borrowers don’t have to refinance with the same lender that holds their current mortgage.
 One common reason for refinancing is to obtain a lower interest rate, usually because economic factors have driven rates lower or the borrower’s credit has improved.
 Another common reason for a refinance is to shorten the loan term in order to pay off the mortgage faster and lower the total interest paid overall.